leozhao0709/iOS2ndRound/iOS_Note/Animation.md

 - CAAnimation can only add to layer.

 - We can use `animation.repeatCount` to set animation repeat count.

+- We can use `animation.autoreverses` to set a round trip animation.

 - We can also use `animation.timingFunction = CAMediaTimingFunction(name: kCAMediaTimingFunctionEaseInEaseOut)` to set the timing function.
 There are 5 timing function:
   - `kCAMediaTimingFunctionLinear`